ramakaalia/ModuleRefinement/Readme.rst

     [3] Python3

+**Data:**

+ human_ppi :
+    The interactions between proteins or genes are provided in a tab separated file.
+These interactions can be derived on the basis of gene expression, protein similarities, co-regulation or physical interactions between proteins.
+The edgelist for protein-protein interactions in human used for analysis published in publication is given in human_ppi.
+This file contains physical and functional interactions of human proteome collected from HPRD, STRING, BioGRID and IMEx consortium databases.
+It contains 78705 interactions in 12022 unique human proteins.

 **References:**

     [1] Blondel, V. D., Guillaume, J.-L., Lambiotte, R. & Lefebvre, E. Fast unfolding of communities in large networks.
 J. Stat.
 Mech. theory Exp.
 2008, P10008 (2008).